32 Different Types of Moths in Oregon

 Afflicted Dagger Moth, also Acronticta afflicta, has each wing as a central orb-shaped area that is either white or light gray.

-It might be difficult to distinguish between the moth and its close cousins because they both have mottled colors.
+It might not be easy to distinguish between the moth and its close cousins because they both have mottled colors.
 The hindwings are pale or light gray with little markings.

 The caterpillar consumes many kinds of oaks.
 Its back is black with a thin black stripe running down it.

-Like the rest of the body, the orange-brown head is sparsely coated with wispy, white hairs.
-It could seem out of proportion to the body.
+Like the rest of the body, the orange-brown head is sparsely coated with wispy, white hairs, which could make it seem out of proportion to the body.

 Two broods of these types of moths in Oregon can be generated each year.